purnelldj/ml_template/README.md

 search all references of `ml_template` and change it to the desired repo name.

-local data should be stored in `src/datasets/datasetname`.

-run `pre-commit install`.

 ## installation

 Download and cd into repository and then: